Further Information and External Links

 Complaints and Aged Care Advocacy

 If you have a concern or complaint about any aspect of the service provided by Marco Polo, or if you are concerned that you are not receiving the care and services that you are entitled to, we suggest you use our internal complaints mechanisms as your first option.
-Forms are available at each site.
+Please complete our continuous improvement form by clicking here.
+Forms are also available at each site.

 However, if you are uncomfortable about doing this or if a satisfactory resolution is not achieved through using the internal processes, you may wish to use an external complaints mechanism.